 The Chilean government has also announced a series of measures to support lending.
-The largest measure was to provide an additional US\$3 billion to the Guarantee Fund for Small Companies (Fogape), a state fund that guarantees loans, leases and other credits provided to small businesses, extend Fogape's coverage to companies with annual sales of up to UF 1 million (US\$34 million) and further amend the rules and regulations governing Fogape to encourage banks to provide lending to small businesses.
-Under Fogape's new regulations, domestic banks, including the Issuer, may provide loans with preferential interest rates equal to the MPR plus 3% and terms of up to 48 months to eligible companies in an aggregate amount equal to up to 3 months of a company's sales and receive a guarantee from Fogape for between 60% and 85% of each loan.
-Any recovery of all or a portion of a non-performing loan will first be used to satisfy the non-guaranteed portion of the principal amount of the loan as well as legal fees, followed by the amount of the guarantee provided by Fogape and lastly any accrued and unpaid interest and fees.
-In order to receive the guarantee from Fogape, such loans must have a 6-month grace period before a company must begin repaying the loan.
-In addition, companies that receive loans guaranteed by Fogape pursuant to these new regulations will also have all other loan payments with the bank providing the capital deferred for a period of 6 months.
-As of May 31, 2020, the Issuer had approved Ch\$1,035,761 million of Fogape loans to its SME and Middle-market clients.
+The largest measures were to provide an additional U.S.\$3 billion to the Guarantee Fund for Small Companies ("FOGAPE"), a state fund that guarantees loans, leases and other credits provided to small businesses, extend FOGAPE's coverage to companies with annual sales of up to UF 1 million (U.S.\$34 million) and further amend the rules and regulations governing FOGAPE to encourage banks to provide lending to small businesses.
+Under FOGAPE's new regulations, domestic banks, including the Issuer, may provide loans with preferential interest rates equal to the monetary policy rate ("MPR") plus 3% and terms of up to 48 months to eligible companies in an aggregate amount equal to up to 3 months of a company's sales and receive a guarantee from FOGAPE of between 60% and 85% of each loan.
+Any recovery of all or a portion of a non-performing loan will first be used to satisfy the non-guaranteed portion of the principal amount of the loan as well as legal fees, followed by the amount of the guarantee provided by FOGAPE and lastly any accrued and unpaid interest and fees.
+In order to receive the guarantee from FOGAPE, such loans must have a 6-month grace period before a company must begin repaying the loan.
+In addition, companies that receive loans guaranteed by FOGAPE pursuant to these new regulations will be entitled to defer loan payments for a period of 6 months.